Harry Dodoo: Ghana Cocoa Board

-Others
+Directorships

+Dodoo served as a member of the board of governors of Accra Academy.

-He was vice president of the Association of Accountants of the Gold Coast (which was later renamed; the Association of Accountants in Ghana), he also served on the first council of the Institute of Chartered Accountants of Ghana and was also a past president of the institute.
-He was a member of the Council of State in the Third Republic.
+Dodoo was vice president of the Association of Accountants of the Gold Coast (which was later renamed; the Association of Accountants in Ghana), he also served on the first council of the Institute of Chartered Accountants of Ghana inaugurated in 1963.
+He served as president of the Institute of Chartered Accountants of Ghana from 1974 to 1976.

+In 1969, Dodoo ventured into private business by establishing Dodoo, Lobban & Co. (now Lobban-Hyde) an audit and accountancy firm in Ghana with William Drummond Lobban as partner.
+Dodoo retired from the firm in 1979.

+His other directorships included Fan Milk, Blackwood Hodge (Ghana), Hansa Manufacturing Company Limited, Ghana Consolidated Diamonds and Ghana Aluminium Products.
+In the early 1960s he served on the board of the Ghana Main Reef Limited.

+He was also a member of the Council of State in the Third Republic.

 Personal life and death

-He enjoyed music and dancing.
+Dodoo enjoyed music and dancing.
 He died on 10 February 2000 at the Korle-Bu Teaching Hospital, Accra.